martinibiscotti/summitcables/rudy/index.md

 ## Terms of Service

 * Group buy turnaround time will be around 3 months
-* No refunds unless authorized (miss-orders, rent is due etc)
+* No refunds unless authorized (misorders, rent is due, etc.)
 * If you are unhappy with the theme I have done, email or contact me and we can work something out.

 ## Pictures